 The six main languages spoken in Tasmania in order of frequency include English, Mandarin, Nepali, German, Greek and Italian.

-Do you have any interesting facts about Tasmania that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Tasmania?
+Share them in the comments below!